(aka: Almaco Jack; Amberjack; Kanpachi)

 - Aquaculture Stewardship Council (ASC) Certified – The only Kampachi farm in North America to be certified by ASC!

 - Farm raised in open ocean aquaculture; marine net pen

 For Your Menu

 Whole fish are perfect for roasting, poaching or steaming.
-Fillets are excellent raw (sashimi, crudo, ceviche) or a good choice for grilling or pan searing.
+Fillets are an excellent choice for grilling or pan searing.
 If you buy whole fish you can incorporate the collar and the belly meat into a variety of creative recipes.